Clinton, Ontario: Education

 Public education in Clinton is managed by the Avon Maitland District School Board, who oversee Central Huron Secondary School and Clinton Public School (elementary).
 Catholic education is the responsibility of the Huron-Perth Catholic District School Board, who manage St. Anne's Catholic Secondary School and St. Joseph's Catholic School (elementary).
 Due to Clinton's central location in the county, most students are bused into the schools from surrounding areas.
 Huron Christian School is a private school offering Christian education for students from kindergarten to grade eight.

 The School On Wheels, a school car that visited remote Northern Ontario communities to educate children who would otherwise not have access to school, is permanently on display in Clinton as a museum about education.

 Media

 The local paper of Clinton is the Clinton News-Record located at 53 Albert Street.

 Founded by Cheryl Heath in 1865 the News-Record is currently owned by Postmedia.
-The current lead reporter for the newspaper is Daniel Caudle.

-The local radio stations are 101.7 The One, AM920, 94.5 The Bull and 104.9 The Beach.
+The local radio stations include 104.9 The Beach as well as: